 Engagement is key!
 It’s fun to virtually meet people from different parts of the world that share similar interests.
 If all I did was hit ‘like’ and move on, I’d be missing out on some great friendships and collaborations.

 I love stories!
-If I had more time in the day, I’d post more to stories.
+If I had more time in the day, I’d post more stories.
 I used to not like posting stories, but thanks to the encouragement of a few lovely bloggers, I realized after some time I do enjoy sharing stories.
 It’s actually more fun than posting.
 I also love watching everyone else’s stories.
 Don’t be afraid to share!

 Since this post is not the normal social media post, I decided to stay consistent and write some tips that have nothing to do with hashtags, captions, or how to gain 10 million followers.
 You can find those blog posts all over Pinterest and some of them can actually help you grow your Instagram.

-These tips are for your soul.
-To help keep you sane during your unstable affair with Instagram.
+These are survival tips to help keep you sane during your unstable affair with Instagram.
 There will be times you will need an Instagram break and when you do, remember these tips.

 - Stay true to yourself.
 Your feed is a representation of who you are and what you believe in.
 Do what fits you.